Battle of Madonna dell'Olmo: Siege of Cuneo

 With King Frederick of Prussia advancing into Bohemia, Charles Emmanuel knew that the bulk of the troops needed for the defence of Cuneo would have to come from his own domains.
 With that in mind he held back his army of 25,000 near Saluzzo to await developments.
-To safeguard Cuneo he appointed Major-General Leutrum – who had performed well at Campo Santo – to command the garrison, and called out the kingdom's militia, which could act as a superb guerrilla force.
+To safeguard Cuneo he appointed Major-General Karl Sigmund Friedrich Wilhelm von Leutrum – who had performed well at Campo Santo – to command the garrison, and called out the kingdom's militia, which could act as a superb guerrilla force.

 The siege of Cuneo began on the night of 12/13 September.
 Conti's plan involved three armies - one to besiege, one to oppose Charles Emmanuel's Army and another to patrol the surrounding lands.
 Although Leutrum showed great ingenuity – lighting the sky to illuminate the trenches for his cannon and continuously mounting sorties – by 28 September Conti's army was closing in on the fortress.
 It was at this point that the King of Sardinia decided to act.